 Dr Rohit K Dasgupta

-Dr Dasgupta has a PhD from the University of the Arts London (2015), where his researched examined digital queer spaces in India for which he was awarded a graduate studentship.
+Dr Dasgupta has a PhD in Communication from the University of the Arts London (2015), where his research examined digital queer spaces in India for which he was awarded a graduate studentship.
 He completed his MA in English from the University of Westminster in 2010 and a PGCert in Teaching and Learning in Higher Education from the University of West London in 2013.
 His undergraduate degree was in Comparative Literature from Jadavpur University, India (2009).

 Current research and collaborations